-For developers and the companies they work for, there is constant pressure to produce high-quality code as fast as possible while being fully aware that rushing can increase stress, distracts focus, and destroys productivity.
-What is needed is creativity, effectiveness, and focus instead.
-Speed can come from working “smart” within a team — streamlining the review/testing process so time is not unnecessarily wasted during development.
-The pressure to “go fast” is understandable for the following reasons:
+For developers and the companies they work for, there is constant pressure to produce high-quality code as fast as possible while being fully aware that rushing can increase stress, distract focus, and destroy productivity.

 For example, a client has a budget of $40,000 a month and wants a project completed in 6 months.
 The advantage to the client is that such a large budget should make them a priority for the development firm that they have contracted with.
 And, theoretically, more resources will be dedicated to their project to complete the project in the 6-month development window successfully.

-For the development team, this scenario can be fraught with landmines that may sabotage the development roadmap.
+For the development team, this situation can be full of challenges that might disrupt the development roadmap.

-- Money is being spent so quickly that the development team, and the client for that matter, may not have the time they need to reflect and give feedback on the work that has been completed
+- Limited Reflection Time: Money is being spent so quickly that the development team, and the client for that matter, may not have the time they need to reflect and give feedback on the work that has been completed

-- Multiple teams working on the same project increases the possibility of work being duplicated or missed resulting in a slow down in development
+- Work Duplication: Adding more developers to a 5-7 developer team usually does not necessarily make the work go faster.
+Multiple teams working on the same project increases the possibility of work being duplicated or missed resulting in a slowdown in development